-- Substitution of existing products and services with lower-emission options - Unsuccessful investment in new technologies - Costs to transition to lower emissions technologies
+- Unsuccessful investment in new technologies - Costs to transition to lower emissions technologies

 Our London office was refurbished in 2017 and benefits from modern and efficient electrical equipment.
 Therefore, we believe the technology transition risk to our operations is considered de minimis in the short and medium term.